TYPES OF CAR ACCIDENTS

 A T-bone accident occurs when the front of one vehicle collides with the side of another vehicle.
 These are also known as side impact accidents.
 T-bone accidents are especially dangerous for those who are on the same side of the car that was struck.
 This is because there is significantly less protection on the sides of vehicles compared to the front and back.

 Distracted driving is a major culprit of side impact accidents.
 For example, let’s say that someone is texting and driving as they approach an intersection.
 If they are not paying attention, they may run a red light and collide with the side of another vehicle.
 These types of car accidents are among the most dangerous.

 Sideswipe accidents occur when two vehicles traveling parallel to each other in the same direction, and one of the vehicles swipes against the side of the other vehicle.
-Many of these accidents happen as a result of distracted driving, or from the at-fault driver failing to check their blind spots.
+Many of these accidents happen as a result of inattentive driving, or from the at-fault driver failing to check their blind spots.

 A head-on collision occurs when the front ends of two vehicles collide.
 Although they are less common than other accident types, they are among the most dangerous.
 The force of impact is greatly increased in head-on collisions, as the force from both moving vehicles combines.
 Head-on collisions are also more likely to result in injuries or wrongful death than other accident types.

 Driver inattention, speeding, and fatigued driving are some of the most common causes of head-on vehicle crashes.
 However, they can also happen as a result of a drunk driver swerving into oncoming traffic.